Position

 How much does a Rehabilitation Specialist make?

 A Rehabilitation Specialist helps people recover from injuries or illnesses.
-They work with doctors, nurses, and therapists to create treatment plans.
-This job is important and rewarding.
-The average yearly salary for a Rehabilitation Specialist is around $54,051.
-This means most people in this job earn between $34,000 and $100,000 each year.
+They work in hospitals, clinics, or rehabilitation centers.
+Their job is important and rewarding.
+The average yearly salary for a Rehabilitation Specialist is around $54,297.
+This means they earn a good amount each year.

 View Rehabilitation Specialist jobs nearby